A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Discussion

 \subsubsection{Construct Validity}

-An inherent threat of our results lie in the predefined KA used to collect the results.
-In fact, the KA presented in the SWEBOK might not allow to comprehensively study the topic nuances of the SE university courses considered.
-In order to mitigate this threat, we conduct a research process specifically designed to refine the KA taken from the SWEBOK in otder to tailor them according to our study context (see Phase 3 of our research method in Section~\ref{sec:research_method}.
+\revtwo{An inherent threat to the validity of our results lies in the predefined Knowledge Areas (KAs) used for data collection.
+Specifically, the KAs outlined in the SWEBOK guide might not fully capture the nuanced topics of the analyzed software engineering university courses.
+Relying on an \textit{a priori} defined catalog of KAs was deemed however a necessary tradeoff between construct validity and internal validity.
+While such research design choice potentially sacrificed some expressiveness and simplified the studied construct, it helped mitigate subjective bias during the data analysis process.
+As overarching mitigation strategy of this threat, we designed a tailored research process to refine and adapt the SWEBOK KAs specifically for our study's context (see Phase 3 of the research method in Section~\ref{sec:research_process}).}

+\revtwo{Regarding a further simplification of the observed construct that might have influenced our results, in our study we do not go into the details on study program structures, e.g., by considering mandatory versus optional courses, study credits associated to courses, prerequisite course ordering, nature of the thesis project, assigned grades, and student satisfaction questionnaires.
+While considering these characteristics would have yielded to a more nuanced understanding of the educational landscape, doing so for all 207 courses would have been prohibitively challenging, and opening to threats such as data deluge and analysis paralysis.
+The design choice of not considering such information was hence a necessary tradeoff between construct validity and both internal validity and study feasibility.
+This limitation can be addressed in future work by designing a study specifically tailored to focus on these more granular facets.}

-Another potential threat to construct validity regards the original source of data of our study, namely the syllabi of the courses considered.
+Finally, another potential threat to construct validity regards the original source of data of our study, namely the syllabi of the courses considered.
 In fact, the content of the silabi, which are usually drafted before the start of courses, might deviate from the actual content of the live lecture.
 Using the syllabi as original data source entailed a trade-off between construct and external validity, which allows us to consider a rather high number of courses, namely 207, that could not be considered if another type or research method, e.g., interviews with educators, would be adopted.
 To mitigate this threat, researchers label exclusively syllabi of their own university, resorting to contacting the educator in charge of the course whenever the information on the syllabi is deemed insufficient.